Relics of Muhammad: Muhammad's Bowl

-A 1400-year-old bowl used by Muhammad which after his death was kept by his daughter Fatimah and her husband Ali, the fourth Caliph and Muhammad's cousin.
+An almost 1500-year-old bowl supposedly used by Muhammad which after his death was kept by his daughter Fatimah and her husband Ali, the fourth Caliph and Muhammad's cousin.
 After their death, the bowl was kept by their children Hasan and Hussein.
 The bowl was passed from generation to generation by descendants of Muhammad until it finally reached Britain.
 On 21 September 2011 the bowl was delivered to Chechnya and now is kept in "Heart of Chechnya" Mosque named after Ahmad Haji Kadyrov in Grozny.

 Regarding the bowl, Ibn Kathir, the Islamic scholar and commentator on the Qur'an, writes in his book Wives of the Prophet Muhammad:

+Hazratbal

+The Dargah Sharif of Hazratbal in Srinagar contains strands of what is believed by many Kashmiri Muslims to be Muhammad's hair.
+The relic named Moi-e-Muqqadas was first brought to Kashmir by Syed Abdullah Madani, a purported descendant of Muhammad who left Medina (in present-day Saudi Arabia) and settled in the South Indian city of Bijapur in 1635, at a time when the Islamic Mughal Empire was rapidly expanding across India.

 Hadithic references to physical blessings from Muhammad

 A number of hadith refer to blessings resulting from physical contact with Muhammad's person, or bodily fluids.
-Generally in Islam, Muhammad is the only person who people can seek blessings from, whether through his body, what touches his body or bodily fluids.
-And here are some hadiths that mention only some his blessings:
+According to Al-Uthaymin, a representative scholar of Salafi Islam, Muhammad is the only person who people can seek blessings from, whether through his body, what touches his body or bodily fluids.